arghanath007/Django/Django.md

 > It contains everything about the 'create, 'update' operation and about the fields.
 So we don't have to write everything.
 We need to mention which model(Movie) we are using and what type of fields are needed.

+## Creating a new field in a serializer

+watchlist = WatchListSerializer(many=True, read_only=True)

+> From models.py file

+platform = models.ForeignKey(
+        StreamPlatform, on_delete=models.CASCADE, related_name="watchlist")

+>Created a new field, which contains all the elements regarding the watchlist.
+If the stream platform selected is 'Netflix' then this contains all the shows, movies which are available on Netflix currently. 'watchlist' name is pretty importance as the name should be same as the 'related_name' which was given when setting up the relationship between the models.

+## Serializer Relations

+watchlist = serializers.StringRelatedField(many=True)

+>This is a string related field. which will return whatever this('__str__') functions returns from the model.

+> In views.py file for get request. serializer = StreamPlatformSerializer(platforms, many=True, context={'request': request})

+> In serializers.py file
+watchlist = serializers.HyperlinkedRelatedField(many=True, read_only=True, view_name='movie-detail')

+> From urls.py file
+path('list/<int:pk>', WatchListDetailAV.as_view(), name='movie-detail')

+>  view_name='movie-detail' -> This is the name of the url which is used to render the view.

 # Validation

 Three Types:-